MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/data-platform/designing-xbox-live-experiences.md

 For this scenario, we'll work with an imaginary racing game called _Races 2020_.

 To get the most value out of these experiences, we will follow these recommended planning phases:
-1. Design your XBL experiences
+1. Design your XBL experiences.
-2. Design the stats needed to power your scenarios
+2. Design the stats needed to power your scenarios.
-3. Configure Featured Stats, Achievements, or Leaderboards as needed
+3. Configure Featured Stats, Achievements, or Leaderboards as needed.

 ## Design your Xbox Live experiences

-We want _Race 2020_ to get the most out of Xbox Live in order to keep users engaged both inside and outside of the game.
+We want _Race 2020_ to get the most out of Xbox Live, to keep users engaged both inside and outside of the game.

 The first questions to ask are: